-Since carrying out the UK’s first successful heart transplant in 1979, the hospital now performs more heart, heart-lung and lung transplants each year than any other UK centre.
+Since carrying out the UK’s first successful heart transplant in 1979 and the world's first heart-lung and liver transplant in 1986, the hospital now performs more heart, heart-lung and lung transplants each year than any other UK centre.

-In addition to transplantation, Royal Papworth Hospital has the UK’s largest Respiratory Support and Sleep Centre (RSSC) and is one of five UK centres providing ExtraCorporeal Membrane Oxygenation (ECMO) to patients experiencing severe respiratory failure.
+In addition to transplantation, Royal Papworth Hospital has the UK’s largest Respiratory Support and Sleep Centre (RSSC) and is one of five UK centres providing Extra Corporeal Membrane Oxygenation (ECMO) to patients experiencing severe respiratory failure.
 It is also the only centre in the UK for a number of specialist services including Pulmonary Endarterectomy and Balloon Pulmonary Angioplasty (BPA).

 In 2017, the hospital was granted Royal status by Her Majesty the Queen in recognition of its commitment to excellence in cardiothoracic care.

 Royal Papworth moved to a state-of-the-art building on the Cambridge Biomedical Campus in May 2019, which was officially opened by Her Majesty the Queen in July 2019.

 In October 2019, it became the first hospital Trust in the country to receive the top rating of 'outstanding' in each of the five main domains that the CQC assesses.

 In 2020/21, in collaboration with Great Ormond Street Hospital for Children in London, a new world-first heart transplant programme began, offering life-saving transplants to six young patients.

 Royal Papworth Hospital has been co-host of BBC Two medical documentary series 'Surgeons: At the Edge of Life' for series three in 2020 and series four in 2021, alongside neighbour hospital Addenbrooke's.